2001 NBA All-Star Game: Rising Stars Challenge

 The Rising Stars Challenge featured the best first-year players ('Rookies') against the best second-year players ('Sophomores').
 Kevin Loughery and Elvin Hayes served as head coaches for the rookies and sophomores respectively.

 Slam Dunk Contest

+Desmond Mason won the Dunk Contest, defeating DeShawn Stevenson and Baron Davis in the final round; Stromile Swift, Jonathan Bender, and Corey Maggette were eliminated before the final round.